PrestaShop/docs/src/content/1.7/scale/optimizations.md

 Our intention here is to optimize the instance’s throughput by adding caches.

-As for PHP, it allows the service to work as much as possible in memory and avoid disk accesses, hence reducing latency.
+As for PHP, it allows the service to work as much as possible in memory and avoid disk access, hence reducing latency.

 #### Caching